Applied to jobs and heard nothing back? This might be why.

-Clean Broken Resume Text Before You Paste It Into LinkedIn
+Fix Broken Resume Text Before You Paste It Into Any ATS or Job Platform

 What LinkTextFix Fixes

 Copying text from a PDF or resume builder can leave behind broken bullets, hidden characters, uneven spacing, and formatting junk.
-LinkTextFix helps clean that pasted text so it is easier to review before you add it to LinkedIn or other job application fields.
+LinkTextFix helps clean that pasted text so it is ready to paste into any platform — LinkedIn, Workday, Oracle Taleo, iCIMS, Greenhouse, Lever, BambooHR, Indeed, ZipRecruiter, or any ATS or job application form.

 It is designed for messy copied text, not resume rewriting.
 LinkTextFix helps repair common copy-paste issues like broken bullet points, strange symbols, extra line breaks, and inconsistent spacing while keeping your original wording intact.